Food delivery firm Swiggy raises $1 billion in Naspers-led funding round

 Naspers is in the middle of deploying a nearly $10 billion war chest to scale up its e-commerce ventures and make new investments in online classifieds, payments and food delivery platforms.

-Cape Town-based Naspers earlier this year sold its 11.2 percent stake in Indian e-commerce company Flipkart to Walmart Inc.
+Cape Town-based Naspers earlier this year sold its 11.2 percent stake in Indian e-commerce company Flipkart to Walmart Inc (WMT.N).

 But Naspers is still betting big on India and recently led a $540 million funding round in Indian edu-tech startup BYJU’s.